alessiorubicini/SwiftSessions/README.md

 # Swift Sessions

-**SwiftSessions** is a comprehensive Swift package that implements binary [session types](https://en.wikipedia.org/wiki/Session_type), providing a robust framework for ensuring safe and structured communication in concurrent systems.
+**Swift Sessions** is a comprehensive Swift package that implements binary [session types](https://en.wikipedia.org/wiki/Session_type), providing a robust framework for ensuring safe and structured communication in concurrent systems.

 The library currently supports the following features:
 - session type inference (only with closures)